 By asking the right questions, you’ll gain a well-rounded range of feedback.

-Wondering how to improve your review template?
-Consider the benefits of review template software.
+Wondering how to improve your formal review process?
+Facing challenges to the review process that you are not sure how to overcome?
+Consider the benefits of using professional online employee performance review software.
 With a good program, you can customize the template to meet your needs.
 Plus, the software helps you manage your entire review workflow process.
 How?
 First, it will provide structure for each manager’s review.
 Second, it will help ensure all steps are completed in a timely manner.

 Consider the digital employee experience when selecting review templates tools.
-Managers will benefit from completing templates electronically rather than scanning and uploading forms.
-This will also give HR easy access to all the information.
-If you haven’t yet gone paperless, now is the time!
+Everyone benefits from completing templates electronically rather than scanning and uploading forms.
+This approach also gives HR easy access to all the information.

-Now let’s look at how to share feedback using a review template.
+There are quite a few ways you can improve your formal review process.
+Let’s look at how to share feedback using a review template.
 When answering narrative form (or short-answer) questions, these tips will help.
-Use them in your discussions with employees, too.
+You can use them in your one-on-one meetings with employees, too.

 Stick to action words rather than vague descriptors like “good.”
 One person’s “good” may be another person’s “excellent.”
 Phrases like these cut right to the chase: